frankier/django-devserver/README.rst

 DEVSERVER_DEFAULT_PORT = '8000'
   The default port to bind to.

-DEVSERVER_WSGI_MIDDLEWARE
+DEVSERVER_WSGI_MIDDLEWARE = []
   A list of additional WSGI middleware to apply to the ``runserver`` command.
+This is a list of callables or strings which are paths to callables which return middleware objects when passed a WSGI application.
+Alternatively if a 3-tuple is provided of the form (callable-ish, args, kwargs) then callable-ish will be called with app, args and kwargs.

 DEVSERVER_MODULES = []
   A list of devserver modules to load.